 While the County took a number of significant steps to promote housing, the experience of the unincorporated communities of Glenn County and other small communities throughout the State demonstrates that it is very difficult for local governments to meet their fair share housing goals for lower and moderate income housing working alone.
-As discussed below, the County has removed or reduced many constraints to affordable and special needs housing and has strengthened its outreach programs in the updated Housing Plan to proactively reach out and provide additional information regarding the inventory of housing sites, incentives for affordable and special needs housing, and potential funding sources to affordable housing developers.
-This proactive outreach will promote housing development through to demonstratinge the readiness of the County's lower income sites and also to demonstrate the County's minimal permitting requirements and process.
+As discussed below, the County has removed or reduced many constraints to affordable and special needs housing and has strengthened its outreach programs in the updated Housing Plan to proactively reach out and provide information regarding the inventory of housing sites, incentives for affordable and special needs housing developers.
+This proactive outreach will promote housing development through demonstrating the readiness of the County's lower income sites and the County's minimal permitting requirements and process.
 The County has also consolidated programs in the updated Housing Plan to streamline the County's outreach efforts, provide for more meaningful programs, and reduce the administrative burden of implementing a large number of programs with similar purposes and objectives.